BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

-## Profiling the Database
+### Profiling the Database

-Profiling stores more detailed info than logging not all actions are captured profiler
+- Profiling stores more detailed info than logging
+- not all actions are captured on profiler
 - Profiler is enabled on database level for each db separatly
 - if enabled, stores all operations on db in a new collection called ```system.profile```